Yettimania/rnnMechSystem/README.md

 `notebooks` - Jupyter notebooks used for data exploration and documentation.

-`src` - Developed libraries used within the `main.py` script.
+`src` - Developed functions and classes used within the `main.py` script.
 Contains
 1. `data` - Functions for preprocessing raw data
 2. `model` - Tensorflow model objects that can be defined and imported to `main.py`
 3. `visualization` - Functions to generate graphics using `matplotlib` library